igrishaev/blog/_posts/2022-07-02-str-format.md

 In practice, you easily forget doing this and recall when the data is lost.
 I don't see any reason for skipping that minor fix — change `str` to `format` — to reduce chances of a disaster.

 The same applies to S3 URLs.
 Although it's a web-service, we all treat it as a file system.
-Composing the file paths for S3 reminds me of the file paths.
+Composing S3 URLs reminds me of ordinary file paths.
 Again, if you're about to drop user's directory with uploads, be aware of the the same thing: `str` + `nil` for `user-id` produce a broken path:

 ~~~clojure
 (defn drop-s3-user-files [s3-client user-id]